jarrodmillman/rcsds/labs/lab11.rst

    investigate this tool

- - `Gitter <https://gitter.im/>`_ is another popular messaging app for github-based coding projects.
+ - `Gitter <https://gitter.im/>`_ is another popular messaging app for github-based projects.
 One of the things that's really nice about it is it integrates with GitHub (for instance you can add a button to your README.md to link to your gitter page, just like you do for TravisCI and coverage).
 Again, if you're having trouble with real-time communication as